joseconti/woo-redsys-gateway-light/readme.txt

 == 1.3.7 ==
 * Added +230 new currencies supported by Redsys.
-* Added an admin notice for link to a post explaining new features.
+* Added an admin notice to link to a post explaining new features.

 == 1.3.6 ==
 * Improved WooCommerce Order processing when "Mark as completed" is selected.
 * Improved some string translations.

 == 1.3.5 ==
-* Now, if an Order is cancelled by Redsys, it is cancelled at WooCommerce
+* Now, if an Order is canceled by Redsys, it is canceled at WooCommerce

 == 1.3.4 ==
 * Fixed dismissible admin_notice.
 Now you can dismiss it forever.